-Please see evidence and references discussed in section 3 above.
-In addition, we have conducted a systematic and targeted review of the literature, (see supporting documents).
-Further we have interviewed clinicians and engaged clinical societies and accreditors, patient/family groups, New York Medicaid, and others to inform our measure development with the intelligence and experiences of stakeholders as well as the medical literature.
-As discussed below, our clinical distinctions, including our decision to report ranges and distributions, were informed and shaped by a diverse and superb multidisciplinary panel of national experts.
-The ratings of the panel along with a brief description of methodology are included as supporting documents.
+Please see evidence and references discussed in Section 3, above.
+In addition, we have conducted a systematic, targeted review of the literature, which is attached as an Appendix (see Supporting Documents).
+Further we have interviewed clinicians, engaged clinical societies and accreditors, patient/family groups, New York Medicaid, and others to inform our measure development with the intelligence and experiences of stakeholders, as well as the medical literature.
+As discussed below, our clinical distinctions including our decision to report ranges and distributions were informed and shaped by a diverse and superb multidisciplinary panel of national experts.
+The ratings of the panel along with a brief description of methodology are included as an Appendix (see Supporting Documents).

-A brief summary of the research findings includes that the temperatures of low birth weight infants vary, based on their management, that every degree below 37° Celsius adds meaningful risk in a continuous and not only a threshold manner, that consequential outcomes include death and intraventricular hemorrhage, and that hospitals can improve their performance on temperature outcomes.

-Further evidence is provided in Section 6.B.
-Validity.
+A brief summary of the research findings includes that the temperature of LBW infants varies based on their management, that every degree below 37° C adds meaningful risk in a continuous and not only a threshold manner, that consequential outcomes include death and IVH, and that hospitals can improve their performance on temperature outcomes.
+Further evidence is provided in the Validity section (Section 6.B, below).
 We report on New York State neonatal data.
-Hospitals use various means to collect data on their high-risk newborns, but they must submit the data using the NICU Module's on-line data entry or import function.
-To ensure data security and patient confidentiality, hospitals must register their data entry or enter through the NYSDOH Health Commerce System before they are granted controlled access to the Web-based NICU Module.
+Hospitals use various means to collect the data on their high-risk newborns, but they must submit the data using the NICU Module's online data entry or import function.
+To ensure data security and patient confidentiality, hospitals must register their data entry or enter through the New York State Department of Health (NYSDOH) Health Commerce System before they are granted controlled access to the Web-based NICU Module.

-Key findings from our study of 7,553 neonates (from 61 nurseries) in New York State are: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic and non-Hispanic others, who were disproportionately cool compared with non-Hispanic whites, whether or not we stratified by birth weight category.
+Key findings from our study of 7,553 neonates (from 61 nurseries) in New York State are: temperature was variable within weight categories; blacks were disproportionately cool compared with Hispanic or non-Hispanic others, who were disproportionately cool compared with non-Hispanic whites, whether or not we stratified by birth weight category.
 Deaths were disproportionate among those who were cool, in a graded fashion.

-The distribution of mean temperature by nursery ranged from 35.7° to 38.2°, with a median of 36.3°, a standard error of 0.36, and an interquartile range of 0.4.
-Twenty-five percent of these nurseries had a mean temperature below 36.1°.
+The distribution of mean temperature by nursery ranged from 35.7° to 38.2°, with a median of 36.3°, a standard error of 0.36, and an interquartile range of 0.4; 25 percent of these nurseries had a mean temperature below 36.1°.
 We conclude from this that temperatures do vary across nurseries, further reinforcing our sense that this is an important measure of performance.
-See Section 6.B.Validity for further details.
+See Section 6.B, Validity for further details.